aknopov/json-comparator/README.md

 List<String> JsonComparator.compareJsonStrings(sample1 string, sample2 string, stopOnFirst bool, List<String> ignored)
 ```

-That return a list of detected differ**ences between two samples.
+That return a list of detected differences between two samples.
 Comparison can be stopped on the first occasion - `stopOnFirst=true`.
 The second form takes a list of RegEx strings to be used as a filter for ignored differences.

 Each entry in the returned list contains the JSON path to the node like  `..., path='/note/to[0]'`.